Department of Health

 Once deleted, information cannot be reinstated.
 If the consumer decides to request their My Health Record be created at a later date, the new My Health Record will only contain information from that point forward and will not contain any information from the previous record.

-An authorised representativeExternal Link is responsible for managing the My Health Record of someone who cannot manage their own.
-This could be for their child under 14 years, or an adult who has diminished capacity.
+An authorised representativeExternal Link manages the My Health Record of someone who cannot manage their own.
+This could be for their child under 14 years or an adult with diminished capacity.

 Where a sole authorised representative has been appointed to manage an individual's My Health Record, they can cancel the record.